-There may be other organizations/programs that provide financial assistance that are not captured in this report, including but not limited to government agencies providing official development assistance (ODA) to promote economic development and welfare in developing countries.
+Other organizations/programs may provide financial assistance that are not captured in this report, including but not limited to government agencies providing official development assistance to promote economic development and welfare in developing countries.
 However, the author of this report was unable to find documented cases of other agencies' involvement.